vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 Here you find how you can scrape (text) elements from a webpage and create a Home Assistant sensor which contains this text.

 You can use this data to present on your own dashboard or make automations based on it.
 Like run the washing machine based on low dynamic energy prices.
-Or show the latest (formula 1) news or weather alarm.
+Or show the latest (formula 1) news or show the current weather alarm messages.

-We use here, as example, the actual dynamic gas price from a provider and show this on our dashboard.
+Here we use, as example, the actual dynamic gas price (from a specific provider) and show this on the dashboard.

 <img src="images_web_scraper/eneco_flex_gas_price_dashboard.png" alt="Eneco Flex gas price on your dashboard" width="400px">